 - Your Research Development Contact will help you to complete the application form.

-- Submit the bid
+- Submit the bid.

 Remember – For many major funders pressing the submit button does not mean it goes straight to the funder.
 Rather it goes to the University’s Contracts Team for final checking before they send it to the funder.
-Do check whether the funder you applying to requires this additional institutional approval and allow extra time for this to take place.
+Do check whether the funder you are applying to requires this additional institutional approval and allow extra time for this to take place.